chaghigdemirjian/task-manager/cd-task-manager/README.md

 - **Add New Tasks**: Easily create new tasks with the option to provide a title and description.
 - **Edit and Update Tasks**: Modify existing tasks by clicking the "edit" button.
-- **Mark Tasks as Completed**: Strike-through styling and real-time updates when tasks are marked as done.
 - **Delete Tasks**: Remove tasks from the list with confirmation.
 - **Responsive UI**: A clean and responsive design using **Tailwind CSS** for styling.
 - **Notifications**: Friendly toast notifications for actions like adding, updating, and deleting tasks using **React-Toastify**.